joe1437/Security-Audit/README.md

 <h2>Summary </h2>

-- <b>- Extracted and forwarded metadata from Windows Event Viewer to a third party API using custom PowerShell script, to derive geolocation data.
+- <b>- Extracted and forwarded metadata from Windows Event Viewer to a third party API using a custom PowerShell script, to derive geolocation data.

 - <b>- Configured Log Analytics Workspace in Azure to ingest custom logs containing geographic data (latitude, longitude, state/province, and country.